dotnet-websharper/swiper/doc/doc.md

 The syntax to create the configuration file is a little different in F#.

-This is how a usual Javascipt snippet would look like:
+This is how a usual JavaScript snippet would look like:
 ```javascript
     var swiper = new Swiper ('.swiper-container', {
         direction: 'vertical',